-- 9.1 Rather than set out an area-based distribution strategy the Local Plan has sought through the five spatial principles set out in Policy SS1 to identify areas where development would be the most sustainable and have the least harm to Green Belt considerations and the spatial character of the City of York. - 9.2 In broad terms, I think, given the size and constraints of York, in particular its historical context, this is a sound and robust strategy.
+- 9.1 Rather than set out an area-based distribution strategy the Local Plan has sought through the five spatial principles set out in Policy SS1 to identify areas where development would be the most sustainable and have the least harm to Green Belt considerations and the spatial character of the City of York. - 9.2 In broad terms, I think given the size and constraints of York, in particular its historical context, this is a sound and robust strategy when applied properly and consistently as it has been in the context of ST9 and H38.

-10.1 As per our answer to Question 2.8 the overall distribution of new housing within the Local Plan is not based on specific geographic locations or percentage splits but instead directed through the 5 spatial principles which have been used to identify, when applied appropriately, the most appropriate and sustainable locations and those areas that result in the least harm to the key characteristics of the Green Belt.
+10.1 As per our answer to Question 2.8 the overall distribution of new housing within the Local Plan is not based on specific geographic locations or percentage splits but instead directed through the 5 spatial principles which have been used to identify, when applied appropriately, the most